How to Transplant Nursery Plants and Trees

 If the early spring is not an option, the next best time is during the late fall.
 By doing the transplant at this time, you will be able to avoid shocking the plant and have a much higher success rate.
 Transplanting in containers can be done year-round indoors or outdoors in areas of a mild climate, and indoors in areas of a harsh climate.

 The next thing that you will need to consider is the time it will take you to transplant your plant.
 With small plants, this will be much easier but larger plants will be more of a challenge.
-The roots of a plant are very sensitive and can be damaged easily.
-The shorter amount of time that the roots are exposed means a lower chance for shocking the plant.
+The roots of a plant are susceptible and can be damaged easily.
+The shorter amount of time that the roots are exposed means a lower chance of shocking the plant.

 This will keep the plant healthy so it will continue to produce and live healthily.
 Keep in mind that it’s always best to transplant outdoors in cloudy weather toward the evening rather than when it’s sunny and in the morning.